justinlietz93/FullyUnifiedModel/README.md

         *   *Initial Weights:* Weak and random (`U(0, 0.3)` for E, `U(-0.3, 0)` for I), requiring STDP/SIE to form functional pathways.
     *   **Learning Contribution (~85-90%):** The vast majority of capability (e.g., >85% target accuracy) emerges from STDP/SIE processing the 80-300 training examples, forming strong, functional pathways (`w[i,j] ≈ 0.8`) within the knowledge graph.
 The minimal data learning claim remains impactful as the initialization primarily accelerates, rather than dictates, learning.
     *   **Sensitivity to Initialization:** Performance shows moderate sensitivity.
 Changes to distance bias (`σ`) or parameter distributions (`std`) affect clustering speed or dynamics slightly (e.g., ±3-5% accuracy impact), but STDP/SIE learning dominates the final outcome.
 The chosen scheme optimizes early learning efficiency on constrained hardware.
 *   **Core Premise:** The synergistic combination of SNN efficiency, emergent self-organization, data-efficient local learning, and structural adaptability offers a robust and efficient pathway towards advanced AI, contrasting with brute-force scaling.
 The design's validation lies in demonstrating the coherent emergent intelligence produced during practical implementation.
+The inclusion of engineered controls alongside biologically inspired principles aims to create a system that is both powerful and stable, capable of harnessing emergence without succumbing to its potential unpredictability, thus maintaining a balance between allowing novel solutions and ensuring necessary control.

 # References